VictorAnunobi/SMAF/README.md

 ## 16. FAQ

-**Q: What is the main finding of this work?**A: SEA, a state-of-the-art "multimodal" recommender, achieves 98.5%+ of its performance using only text features.
-Image features contribute <2%, making it effectively text-only despite multimodal design.
+**Q: What is the main finding of this work?**
+A: SEA, a state-of-the-art “multimodal” recommender, achieves 98.5 %+ of its performance using only text features.
+Image features contribute <2 %, making it effectively text-only despite multimodal design.

-**Q: How long does it take to reproduce all experiments?**A: Approximately 48-72 hours on a modern GPU (RTX 3090 or equivalent) for all datasets with 5 seeds each.
+**Q: How long does it take to reproduce all experiments?**
+A: Approximately 48–72 hours on a modern GPU (RTX 3090 or equivalent) for all datasets with 5 seeds each.

-**Q: Do I need the exact same hardware?**A: No, but GPU is strongly recommended.
+**Q: Do I need the exact same hardware?**
+A: No, but GPU is strongly recommended.
 CPU-only would take weeks.
 Results may vary slightly across hardware but findings remain consistent.

-**Q: Can I use this framework with other models?**A: Yes!
+**Q: Can I use this framework with other models?**
+A: Yes!
 The SMAF methodology (feature masking + statistical testing) works with any multimodal model.
 See Section 11.

-**Q: Why are my results slightly different?**A: Small variations (±2%) are normal due to random seed differences and hardware variations.
+**Q: Why are my results slightly different?**
+A: Small variations (±2 %) are normal due to random-seed differences and hardware variations.
 Use multiple seeds and statistical testing.

-**Q: What if I don't have access to the datasets?**A: Download from the provided Google Drive link.
-The datasets are publicly available Amazon review data with pre-extracted features.
+**Q: What if I don't have access to the datasets?**
+A: Download from the provided Google Drive link.
+The datasets are publicly available Amazon-review data with pre-extracted features.

-**Q: How do I know if my model is pseudo-multimodal?**A: Run the ablation experiments.
-If single-modality performance retains >98% of baseline, your model is pseudo-multimodal.
+**Q: How do I know if my model is pseudo-multimodal?**
+A: Run the ablation experiments.
+If single-modality performance retains >98 % of baseline, your model is pseudo-multimodal.